-For each record, an allocation folder containing 1TB of data storage is allocated.
-Note that this amount can be increased by contacting the ITS service desk.
+Each project record is allocated a folder containing 1TB of data storage.
 This allocation folder is accessible to all collaborators that are listed on the record.
-Each allocation folder is named using the unique short code and storage code.
-The short code is entered by the record owner before storage is requested.
-It consists of 6-10 alphanumeric characters and cannot be altered once the record has been submitted.
-The storage code is provided by ITS and consists of 5 alphanumeric characters and also cannot be altered.
+Each allocation folder is named using the unique combination of a short code and a storage code.
+The short code is created and entered by the record owner, and it consists of 6-10 alphanumeric characters.
+This code cannot be altered.
+The storage code is provided by ITS, consists of 5 alphanumeric characters and cannot be altered.
 This combined code folder name appears in your folder directory in the format 6-10 character short code followed by a 5 character storage code. (e.g. RDMUQ2017-I0001).

-For UQ collaborators there are multiple ways to access the storage:
+For UQ users there are multiple ways to access the storage:

-External collaborators can access via UQRDM Cloud (web interface and sync client).
+External collaborators can access the storage via UQRDM Cloud (web interface and sync client).